Overview

 Hidradenitis suppurativa (say "hih-drad-uh-NY-tus sup-yur-uh-TY-vuh") is a skin condition that causes lumps on the skin that look like pimples or boils.
 The lumps are usually painful and can break open and drain blood and bad-smelling pus.
 The condition can come and go for many years.

 Treatment for this condition may include antibiotics and other medicines.
 You may need surgery to remove the lumps.
 Home care includes wearing loose-fitting clothes and washing the area gently.
-You can help prevent lumps from coming back by staying at a healthy weight and not smoking.
+You can help prevent lumps from coming back by getting to and staying at a weight that's healthy for you.
+And avoid smoking, vaping, or using nicotine or tobacco.

 Doctors don't know exactly how this condition starts.
 But they do know that something irritates and inflames the hair follicles, causing them to swell and form lumps.
 This skin condition can't be spread from person to person (isn't contagious).